SametHaymana/Merco/merco-llmproxy/README.md

 *   A unified asynchronous trait (`LlmProvider`) for chat completions.
 *   Support for multiple providers (currently OpenAI-compatible APIs and Ollama).
 *   Basic support for non-streaming tool calls (function calling).
+*   A convenient macro to register Rust functions as LLM tools.

 ## Current Status